carrolldanny/playlistcurator/README.md

 + Angular Notifications

-. . . . . .
-Also, explain (to a third party) what steps one must take to run your app after cloning it from the repository, e.g. any non-standard software installation ; any environment setup; how to start app; where to view app in browser . . . . . . .

 To get this project up and running, clone it, start your webserver in the playlistcurator folder (where you see the index.html file).
 Then in your favorite browser, visit :

 localhost:8080/#/